evolutics/kerek/README.md

-# Wheelsticks: Zero-downtime deployments for Docker Compose
+# Kerek: Zero-downtime deployments for Docker Compose

-Wheelsticks is an addition to Docker Compose that helps updating services with zero downtime.
+Kerek is an addition to Docker Compose that helps updating services with zero downtime.

 ## Motivation